White House Says Obama's Order On LGBTQ Rights Will Stay In Effect

 The White House announced the move in a relatively short statement early Tuesday, saying that the president "is determined to protect the rights of all Americans, including the LGBTQ community."

+The announcement comes after reports that the White House was considering a new executive order that would undo former President Barack Obama's 2014 executive order that gave new protections to gay and transgender people.
+When it was signed, the order applied to 28 million workers — roughly a fifth of America's workforce.

-The statement added, "The President is proud to have been the first ever GOP nominee to mention the LGBTQ community in his nomination acceptance speech, pledging then to protect the community from violence and oppression."
+In today's statement, the White House says, "The President is proud to have been the first ever GOP nominee to mention the LGBTQ community in his nomination acceptance speech, pledging then to protect the community from violence and oppression."

+Trump's decision largely conforms with his election campaign, in which he didn't often seek to highlight either gay rights or restrictions.

+The new president's plan for his first 100 days didn't mention taking actions to strip LGBTQ rights or protections, but Trump did list as his first priority the canceling of "every unconstitutional executive action, memorandum and order issued by President Obama."